Dorcas-Kiptoo/Galaxy-Road-Game/README.md

 # Galaxy Road Game

 ## Description
 **Galaxy Road Game** is an interactive Python game built using Pygame.
 Navigate a sphere through a galaxy-themed road while avoiding skull obstacles.
-The game features a dynamic background, immersive audio effects, and a visually engaging experience with a gradual day-night cycle.
+The game features a dynamic background, immersive audio effects, and a galaxy themed background.

 ## Features.
 - Galaxy-themed background with star animations.